Continual Learning for Blind Image Quality Assessment: Experiments

 \section{Experiments}

 In this section, we describe a realistic and challenging experimental setup for continual learning of BIQA models, which strictly obeys Desiderata \rom{1} and \rom{2}.
+We divide the experiments into two parts according to the accessibility to previous data.
 As the proposed continual learning method is the first of its kind, the performance comparison is done mainly with respect to its variants, some of which can be treated as performance upper bounds.